OKC Thunder: Despite Diallo's double-double, Thunder fall to Timberwolves

 On the ensuing possession, Diallo hoisted a prayer as the buzzer sounded and it fell short to hand the Thunder a 106-103 loss on Friday.

-Despite the final possessions, Diallo played one of his best games in a Thunder uniform.
+Despite the final possession, Diallo played one of his best games in an Oklahoma City uniform.

 With the Thunder missing several key players — including starters Shai Gilgeous-Alexander, Luguentz Dort and George Hill — the team had just eight available players Friday night, forcing Diallo into the starting lineup.